What Size Air Compressor Do I Need For Air Tools?

 Air receiver tanks are a great way to increase the amount of air available over the short term.
 Air receiver tanks are required for reciprocating air compressors, while rotary screw compressors often don’t need tanks due to their 100% duty cycle capability.

 However, in some cases, operators can choose a lower CFM rotary screw air compressor if they have an air receiver tank.
-For example, if you need 45 CFM of compressor air and you’re deciding between a 40 CFM air compressor and a 60 CFM air compressor, the 40 CFM air compressor with an additional air receiver tank may be the most cost-effective option.
+For example, suppose you need 45 CFM of compressor air, and you’re deciding between a 40 CFM air compressor and a 60 CFM air compressor.
+In that case, the 40 CFM air compressor with an additional air receiver tank may be the most cost-effective option.

 You can learn more about air receiver tanks, including sizing information, in our How To Size An Air Receiver Tank article.